A Comprehensive Guide to Gorilla Trekking in Bwindi Impenetrable National Park Uganda 2023/24

 Unlike the normal gorilla trek where you are allowed 1 hour with the gorillas, this special activity offers you a 4-hour encounter with these charismatic apes hence providing a great chance to learn more about them.

 Gorilla habituation experience raises the cost of your Uganda gorilla safari since the permit costs USD 1500 compared to a gorilla trekking permit which costs USD 700, but values-wise you get a lot more in return; 4- Hours with a Gorilla Family, fewer participants, and a more significant learning experience is what you get.

 Bwindi Impenetrable Forest is also alive with birdsong and has been named one of the top 10 birding destinations in Africa by the African Birding Club.

 The diverse habitats of Uganda’s most ancient rainforest host more than 350 species including 23 Albertine Rift endemics such as African green broadbill, Handsome Francolin, Shelly’s Crimsonwing, Dusky Crimsonwing, Rwenzori turaco, Rwenzori Apalis, Rwenzori nightjar, Rwenzori double-collared sunbird, Purple breasted sunbird, Regal Sunbird, Blue-headed Sunbird, Grauer’s swamp warbler and much more.
 Birding is mainly done in Buhoma and Ruhija sectors.

 Hiking/Nature walks in Bwindi National Park

-Bwindi forest walks provide more relaxed opportunities to explore this Uganda’s loveliest rainforest.
+Bwindi forest walks provide more relaxed opportunities to explore Uganda’s loveliest rainforest.

-As you hike through the impenetrable forest, you will get chances of seeing unique primate species like the L’Hoest’s, blue, red-tailed, and black-and-white colobus monkeys.
+As you hike through the impenetrable forest, you will get chances to see unique primate species like the L’Hoest’s, blue, red-tailed, and black-and-white colobus monkeys.